Sea-Grapes/svdown/experiments/notes/ideas.md

 - this may be everything??

 Benefits of this approach:

 - latex works automatically (theoretically), no need for custom preprocess things
   - All the bracket thing does is ensure the contents are in the same node, the actual content of them will be inserted during parsing.

 Steps:

 1. possibly, parse mdast to find text nodes (avoid script & code tags)

+Todo:

+- figure out how to only extract text bits from markdown, combine with dividers.
+Then interleave
+- Fix @attach: it should leave in svmd0 then get replaced in the final string
+  - strangely dom attrs are only an issue if there's a `>` bracket symbol, {@attach} is fine (doesn't work w/ inline tho lmao)